w3c/p2p-webtransport/explainer.md

 3. A specific transport based on HTTP/3 that allows a subset of the transport mixins able to be pooled with HTTP traffic (sharing a congestion control context).

-## Example of sending game state to server using QUIC datagrams
+## Example of sending unreliable game state to server using QUIC datagrams

 ```javascript
 const host = 'example.com';